QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/index.md

 * **Host information** 💻: it may be used to find if there are well-known vulnerabilities or misconfigurations.

 * **Network information** 🌍: from the outside, we mostly only saw a portion of the internal network.
 We find find that the host is running a FTP server only available from the inside.

+Additionally, look for folders where you can download and run scripts, along with the machine configuration to configure them properly.
 </div><div>

 I compiled a list of handy commands per operating system: